Barbara Brittingham (Chair)

 Prior to entering the regulatory environment, Paul worked in the private sector in the area of specialist engineering recruitment.
 Paul holds a B.Sc.
 (Hons) Management from Trinity College Dublin.

-Gerard Morgan is Principal of Waterford College of Further Education (WCFE) since 2004.
+Gerard Morgan was Principal of Waterford College of Further Education (WCFE) since 2004 and is retired since May 2019.
 WCFE is a constituent college of the Waterford and Wexford Education and Training Board (WWETB) and WCFE is the largest provider of further education in South East Ireland.

 President, National College of Ireland (NCI)